Mike Stowell: Preston and Everton

-Having played junior football for Kirkham Juniors, as a centre half, Stowell gained his first experience of professional football with a trial for Preston North End, where he played in their reserves and was offered a one-year contract.
-He turned this down though as the club were then sat bottom of the Third Division and he was entering his final year's apprenticeship with BT in Preston, the town in which he was raised.
+Having played junior football for Kirkham Juniors as a centre-half, Stowell gained his first experience of professional football with a trial for Preston North End, where he played in their reserve team and was offered a one-year contract.
+He turned this down, though, as the club sat bottom of the Third Division.
+He was entering his final year's apprenticeship with BT in Preston, the town in which he was raised.

-While playing for North West Counties League side Leyland Motors, he was offered a trial at First Division side Everton and subsequently offered a two and a half-year contract by manager Howard Kendall.
+While playing for North West Counties League side Leyland Motors, he was offered a trial at First Division side Everton.
+Subsequently, he was offered a two-and-a-half-year contract by manager Howard Kendall.
 He signed in December 1985 for what turned out to be a five-year stay at Goodison Park.
-However, he was unable to force his way past Neville Southall into the first team and never made a league appearance, instead playing in the Central Reserve league.
+However, he could not force his way past Neville Southall into the first team and never made a league appearance, instead playing in the Central Reserve League.
 His sole outing for the "Toffees" came under the stewardship of Colin Harvey in a Full Members Cup tie against Millwall on 20 December 1988, in which he kept a clean sheet in a 2–0 victory.

-The lack of first-team opportunities at Everton saw Stowell experiencing a string of loan moves to lower league sides.
-In September 1987 he was loaned to Third Division Chester City, making his league debut in a 4–1 win over Aldershot on 5 September 1987.
-He made 15 further appearances for Harry McNally's "Seals", before joining Third Division rivals York City for a brief loan spell in December 1987.
+The lack of first-team opportunities at Everton saw Stowell experiencing a string of loan moves to lower-league sides.
+In September 1987, he was loaned to Third Division Chester City, making his league debut in a 4–1 win over Aldershot on 5 September 1987.
+He made 15 further appearances for Harry McNally's "Seals" before joining Third Division rivals York City for a brief loan spell in December 1987.
 He played six league games under manager Bobby Saxton at Bootham Crescent.
 In February 1988, he joined Second Division club Manchester City on loan, playing 14 league and one FA Cup game for the club during the latter half of the 1988–89 season.
 "Citizens" manager Mel Machin allowed goalkeeper Eric Nixon to leave Maine Road on loan after securing Stowell's services for the rest of the campaign.

 He joined Port Vale in a two-month loan deal in October 1988 as John Rudge needed cover for the injured Mark Grew.
-The "Valiants" struggled without their regular custodian, conceding eight goals in Stowell's first three appearances, before he settled into his time at Vale Park and went unbeaten in the remainder of his league appearances.
+The "Valiants" struggled without their regular custodian, conceding eight goals in Stowell's first three appearances before he settled into his time at Vale Park and went unbeaten in the remainder of his league appearances.
 Wolverhampton Wanderers required his services from March 1989 to the end of the 1988–89 season.
 He kept goal in seven league games as Wolves ended up as Third Division champions.
 His final loan spell was with Preston North End in February 1990, and he played just the two Third Division games at Deepdale.